midstar/homeassistant_tuya_with_bht-002_support/README.md

 ## Overview

-Me and many others are frustrated that the BHT-002 thermostat (sometimes called Moes or Beca Energy) are showing a 5 times too small temperature using the offical Tuya integration.
+Me and many others are frustrated that the BHT-002 thermostat (sometimes called Moes or Beca Energy) is showing a 5 times too small temperature using the official Tuya integration.

 Examples of issues reported in the Home Assistant Core issue tracker are [Issue 72703](https://github.com/home-assistant/core/issues/72703) and